Home Compare MDT vs SAN.PA

 Medtronic vs Sanofi: Which Stock Looks Stronger in 2026?

-Medtronic holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+Medtronic holds the cleaner structural position, with the lead spread across growth and profitability.
 Sanofi does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (MDT: Russell 1000, SAN.PA: STOXX 600).
+Peer scores are normalised within each company's primary universe (MDT: S&P 500, SAN.PA: STOXX 600).

 Trajectory Similarity